Nabil-Cha/DormConnect/README.md

 becomes a bit much.
 From film nights and study sessions to weekend barbecues, the app is meant to be a quiet reminder that campus life doesn’t have to feel isolating.

-# Work Matrix

-Please complete the following list according to the instructions provided in the "Grading" section on Moodle before your final presentation.

-- Lab 1+2 (User Research): 15%
-- Lab 3 (Design...): 30%
-- Lab 4+5 (Implementation, App): 50%
-- Lab 6 (UX Evaluation): 5%

 ## Read This